osisoft/PI-Adapter/V1/Configuration/System components configuration.md

     - For content structure, see [Examples](#examples).
     - For a table of all available parameters, see [System components parameters](#system-components-parameters).

     **Note:** The OmfEgress component is required for this initial release for adapters to run.
-You can add additional components if you want, but only a single OmfEgress component is supported.
+You can add additional components, but only a single OmfEgress component is supported.

     The following example adds a Modbus TCP adapter.